aroellin/netcoevolve/README.md

 # netcoevolve

 Fast Rust implementation of the stochastic co-evolving network simulation introduced in the article ["Co-evolving vertex and edge dynamics in dense graphs"](https://arxiv.org/abs/2504.06493) by S. Athreya, F. Hollander, A. Röllin.
 Includes a Python visualisation script for plotting time series of various subgraph densities.

+Recent additions:
+- `--beta` convenience parameter (sets `rho = n / beta`, leaves `eta` unchanged; cannot be used with `--rho`).
+- `--seed=random` picks a small (0..=65535) time-based seed; the effective value is printed and written into the CSV for reproducibility.
+- If the dynamics reach an absorbing configuration (no further events possible) the program continues sampling a static state until `t_max` so output length is consistent.

 ## Build Requirements
 - Rust (stable) with Cargo (edition 2021).